MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/vTrue/Get-AzureRmADUser.md

 ```

 ### -ObjectId
-Specifies the object ID of the user.
+Object id of the user.

 ```yaml
 Type: Guid